 The Broil King Signet 320 is an entry level, 3-burner Gas Grill that packs a lot of value under the hood.
-We tested the previous version of this attractive, modestly priced 3-burner which is identical except for the shelves (described below).
+We tested the previous version of this attractive, modestly priced 3-burner which is identical except for the handle and shelves (described below).

 Signet gets hot fast and is able to achieve high, searing temps that rival most comparatively priced gas grills.
 The bad news is, with all burners on low it ran hot at about 490°.
 Not a big problem because we just did 2-zone set-ups by shutting down some burners to create a moderate, indirect cooking zone for lower temps.
 Additionally, Signet has removable zone dividers between the burners.
 These dividers are steel inserts that isolate heat around each, individual burner to enhance zone separation.
 The good news is, cranked up high this baby approached 800° with no sear burner!